Northern California’s Foothill College

-I’ll admit, I’m not a huge fan of bamboo, especially the kind that advances a foot a day and needs to be dug out with a tractor.
-But I was pleasantly surprised this week to have my views suddenly upended.
+I’ll admit, I’m not a huge fan of bamboo, especially the kind that grows a foot a day and needs to be dug out with a tractor.
+But this week, I was pleasantly surprised to have my views suddenly upended.
 It all started with some aqua stems I spied growing in my sister-in-law’s garden.

 A CALIFORNIA JAPANESE GARDEN

-Nestled in the hills of Northern California, my sister-in-law’s garden was created by a Japanese landscape designer.
-Like wine, it took shape over years, gradually achieving a fine balance of appearance and aroma.
-The zen-like retreat takes its cues from nature.
-Composed of a network of narrow earthen paths, it weaves the visitor through interesting foliage, sculpted branches and sweet-scented blooms.
-And in January, the garden is awash with camellias.
+Nestled in the hills of Northern California, my sister-in-law’s garden was created by a Japanese landscape master.
+Like fine wine, it took shape over years, gradually achieving a balance of appearance and aroma.
+The zen-like retreat comprises a network of narrow earthen paths that weave through interesting foliage, sculpted branches and sweet-scented flowers.
+In January, the garden is awash with camellias.

-Along one side of the garden there is a giant hedge of bamboo whose arching, delicate green foliage flutters softly overhead.
-However, it’s the kind that likes to spread, which normally dissuades people like me from planting it.
-But new this year, tucked into a quiet corner of the barrier was a species I had never seen before.
-In contrast to the privacy screen, it was smaller and had striking blue-green stems.
-What is more, it was the slow-spreading, clumping kind.
+Along one side of the garden there is a tall bamboo hedge whose arching foliage flutters softly overhead.
+Though beautiful to look at, it’s the running type that needs to be controlled aggressively all year.
+But new to the garden, tucked into a corner, was a species I’d never seen before.
+Smaller in size, it featured striking blue-green stems.
+According to my sister-in-law, it was of the clumping kind.

 My sister-in-law’s clumping, aqua blue bamboo